 Recent improvements to US 151, from Dickeyville to Belmont, to a four-lane divided expressway will promote economic development by improving access for businesses and improving traffic flow to many area tourist sites.
 The relationship of transportation and economic development means many things, including the infrastructure for shipment of goods, access to workers, and tourism.
 This physical infrastructure helps to bring travelers through and to communities.
-The Planning Commission agreed, noting that their local transportation did a good job of meeting Town needs as well as met their economic development goals related to agriculture although they noted that Holland Road will need some improvements due to the Belmont Bio-Ag project.
+The Planning Commission agreed, noting that their local transportation did a good job of meeting Town needs as well as met their economic development goals related to agriculture and shipping.
+The Town does not have retail/commerce, manufacturing, or tourism related economic development goals.